QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

     x = (a = 1, b = 2.0, c = "test")
     @show typeof(x)

-The parametric ``NamedTuple`` type contains two parameters: first a list of names for each field of the tuple, and second the underlying ``Tuple`` type to store the values
+The parametric ``NamedTuple`` type contains two parameters: first a list of names for each field of the tuple, and second the underlying ``Tuple`` type to store the values.

-Anytime a value is prefixed by a colon, as in the ``:a`` above, the type is ``Symbol`` -- a special kind of string used by the compiler
+Anytime a value is prefixed by a colon, as in the ``:a`` above, the type is ``Symbol`` -- a special kind of string used by the compiler.

 .. code-block:: julia